 - Enrollment Code JC.
-Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-(See page 102) - Enrollment Code P3.
-Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-(See page 102) - Enrollment Code JR. Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-(See page 101)
+Your share of the premium rate will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
+(See Rate Information) - Enrollment Code P3.
+Your share of the premium rate will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
+(See Rate Information) - Enrollment Code JR. Your share of the premium rate will decrease for Self Only, decrease for Self Plus One, and decrease for Self and Family.
+(See Rate Information)